Description

 'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
 The Max Drawdown Duration is the worst (the maximum/longest) amount of time an investment has seen between peaks (equity highs) in days.'

-• Looking at maximum time in days below previous high water mark in of 596 days in the period of the last 3 years, we see it is relatively higher, thus worse in comparison to SPY (488 days).
+• Looking at the maximum time in days below previous high water mark of 596 days in the last 5 years of Goldman Sachs Group, we see it is relatively larger, thus worse in comparison to the benchmark SPY (488 days)

 AveDuration: